WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-30-Parsing-your-way-to-a-tester-mindset.markdown

 yet.
 That is not so much of a concern, because the important piece of information from testing mindset angle is that they are still searching.
 Settling for the test cases they have written already is not good enough.
-There is no reliable method, yet to predict the correct response, and that is bothering the tester.
+They have no reliable method yet to predict the correct response and that is bothering the tester.
 This demonstration of an inclination to keep looking, as well as having ways to shift their perceptions away from locked assumptions is a predictor of a good tester.